iclass-cc/iclass-cc.github.io/_posts/2021-01-07-05-25-divergence-curl.md

 ## Curl

 The second operation on a vector field that we examine is the curl, which measures the extent of rotation of the field about a point.
-Suppose that $\mathbf{F}$ represents the velocity field of a fluid.
-Then, the curl of $\mathbf{F}$ at point $P$ is a vector that measures the tendency of particles near $P$ to rotate about the axis that points in the direction of this vector.
+Suppose that $\vec{F}$ represents the velocity field of a fluid.
+Then, the curl of $\vec{F}$ at point $P$ is a vector that measures the tendency of particles near $P$ to rotate about the axis that points in the direction of this vector.
 The magnitude of the curl vector at $P$ measures how quickly the particles rotate around this axis.
 In other words, the curl at a point is a measure of the vector field’s “spin” at that point.
 Visually, imagine placing a paddlewheel into a fluid at $P$ , with the axis of the paddlewheel aligned with the curl vector (Figure 3).
 The curl measures the tendency of the paddlewheel to rotate.

 ![Figure Curl](https://tenetai.com/iclass/c1.jpg)